 Agriculture covers up to 38% of the earth's surface.
 Some 75% of the world's agricultural land is devoted to raising animals.
 Cereals account for more than half of the world's harvested area.
 Cereals are grain-producing grasses, such as wheat, rice, maize, and millet.
-Of the 2.3 billion tonnes of cereal produced, about a billion tons is destined for food use, 750 million tons for animal feed, and the

-remaining 500 million

-for industrial use, used

-as seed, or wasted.
+Of the 2.3 billion tonnes of cereal produced, about a billion tons is destined for food use, 750 million tons for animal feed, and the remaining 500 million tons is either processed for industrial use, used as seed, or wasted.

-21 crop and food staple of more than half the world's population.
+Rice is the primary crop and food staple of more than half the world's population.
 Asia is the world's largest rice-producing and consuming region.
-Rice is also Rice is the primary increasingly becoming a food staple throughout Africa.
+Rice is also increasingly becoming a food staple throughout Africa.